kedro-org/kedro-viz/ARCHITECTURE.md

 You can find example datasets in [/src/utils/data/](/src/utils/data/), which illustrate the basic API structure.

-## Synchronous data loading
+## Bundled data loading

-Some data source tokens instruct the app to synchronously `import` [test](/src/utils/data/animals.mock.json)/[demo](/src/utils/data/demo.mock.json) data from JSON files in the `/src/utils/data` directory, or to generate it randomly on page-load.
+Some data source tokens instruct the app to synchronously `import` [test](/src/utils/data/animals.mock.json)/[demo](/src/utils/data/demo.mock.json) data from bundled JSON files in the `/src/utils/data` directory, or to generate it randomly on page-load.
 Random data can be seeded with a 'seed' query string in the URL, to allow randomly-generated layouts to be replicated.

-## Asynchronous data loading
+## Asynchronous/external data loading

 Kedro-Viz loads data asynchronously in production from the API, or when using the 'json' data source identifier in development.
 The API provides two types of data source: pipeline endpoints and node endpoints.

 ### Pipeline API endpoints

-Each pipeline endpoint corresponds to a different registered pipeline.
+Each pipeline endpoint corresponds to a different [registered pipeline](https://kedro.readthedocs.io/en/stable/13_resources/02_glossary.html#pipeline) in the Kedro project.
 Only one registered pipeline should be loaded at a time, so loading data from a pipeline endpoint will reset the pipeline state in the store.
 Each pipeline dataset contains all the data required to render the graph.

 On first page-load, the app always loads the `/api/main` endpoint first.
 This is the endpoint that corresponds to the 'default' pipeline.
 The app can load other pipelines from `/api/pipeline/<id>`.
-If another pipeline is saved as the active pipeline in `localStorage`, and if it exists in the current project, then the app will load that pipeline on first page load, but it will always load the `/api/main` endpoint first, in order to check whether the active pipeline is present at that endpoint before requesting it.
+If another pipeline is saved as the user's active pipeline in `localStorage`, and if it exists in the current project, then the app will load that pipeline on first page load.
+However it will always load the `/api/main` endpoint first regardless, in order to check whether the active pipeline is present at that endpoint before requesting it.

 ### Node API endpoints